Inbibo/adonisfx_docs/docs/documentation/maya/1.0.0/skin.md

 In order to provide more artistic control, some key parameters of the skin solver are exposed as paintable attributes in the deformer.
 The [AdonisFX Paint Tool](tools.md) must be used to paint those parameters to ensure that the values satisfy the solver requirements.

-- <b class="paintable maps">Hard constrain maps</b>: weight to modulate the correction applied to the vertices to keep them at a constant transformation local to the closest point on the reference mesh at initialization.
+- <b class="paintable maps">Hard constrain maps</b>: weight to modulate the correction applied to the vertices to keep them at a constant transformation, local to the closest point on the reference mesh at initialization.
 Hard constrains maps will force the geometry points to keep the original position.
 You may want to have a low value of hard constraints to allow the skin to create wrinkles, slide, etc.

     - *Tip*: flood the geometry with a very low value 0.1 - 0.2.
 Give a value of 1.0 to the edges of the skin to guarantee that’s perfectly attached to the target geometry